fiesta-cfd/fiesta/samples/3D_Expansion/README.md

 for visualization software.
 The hdf5 writer uses parallel, contiguous (non-chunked) hdf5 write operations.

 Solution write frequency is controlled by `write_freq`.
 Each solution file for this problem are approximately 53 GB.

+The repository includes a sample logfile from running this problem, `slurm-fiesta.log`.
+Comparisons can be made to this file to check correctness.

 ## Compiling Fiesta
 A compiler and mpi implementation is required.
 Cuda is required for running the